meeshkan/hmt/docs/MOCK.md

 $ curl http://localhost:8000/https://my.api.com/users
 ```

-Assuming that the directory `specs` contains an OpenAPI spec with the server `https://my.api.com`, this will return a mock of the resource `GET /users`.
+Assuming that your OpenAPI spec has the server `https://my.api.com`, this will return a mock of the resource `GET /users`.

 > More options for the `meeshkan mock` command an be seen by running `meeshkan mock --help`.